 "Just to travel is rather boring, but to travel with a purpose is educational and exciting." – Sargent Shriver

 The SIT Cape Town program included homestay accommodation, and classes at the University of Cape Town (UCT).
 The day my SIT acceptance letter arrived, I packed my clothes and surfboards for the trip of a lifetime to South Africa.

-I was pleased to find that UCT offered spectacular views from the top of the gently sloping city, at the foot of the city’s iconic landmark, Table Mountain.
+Once I got to the university, I was pleased to find that the campus offered spectacular views from the top of the gently sloping city, at the foot of the city’s iconic landmark, Table Mountain.

 South Africa: Multiculturalism and Human Rights

-In 1997, I attended a study abroad program called South Africa: Arts and Social Change.
+In 1997, the study abroad program I attended was called South Africa: Arts and Social Change.
 The program is still running, currently under the name South Africa: Multiculturalism and Human Rights.
-The program continues to offer students opportunities to explore issues of multiculturalism from historical and contemporary perspectives, and to visit important cultural and environmental sites around the country, such as SOWETO (South West Townships) located southwest of Johannesburg.
+The program continues to offer students opportunities to explore issues of multiculturalism from historical and contemporary perspectives, and to visit important cultural and environmental sites around the country, such as Soweto (South West Townships) located southwest of Johannesburg.

 The history of Soweto illustrates the segregationist thinking which lead to the 1948 establishment of Apartheid.